-JDRP Comment Applicant Response City Response Overall the amended plan significantly improved on the original design.
-Noted.
-Noted.
-The roof garden should incorporate shade structures and needs to consider ventilation to ensure the space is comfortable during summer months.
-The applicant clarified that shade structures in the form of feature artwork is proposed.
-The aluminium panels are also proposed to be perforated to ensure cross ventilation is provided.
-The applicant's comments are noted.
-Should further shade structures be required, these can be proposed at a later stage (will need to be subject to a separate development application).
-Further articulation could be achieved through varying the heights of the glass/aluminium panelling to the roof garden.
+JDRP Comment Applicant Response City Response Overall the amended plan Noted.
+Noted. significantly improved on the original design.
+The roof garden should The applicant clarified The applicant's comments incorporate shade structures that shade structures in are noted.
+Should further and needs to consider the form of feature shade structures be required, ventilation to ensure the artwork is proposed.
+The space is comfortable during aluminium panels are also later stage (will need to be summer months. proposed to be perforated subject to a separate to ensure cross ventilation development application). is provided.

+JDRP Comment Applicant Response City Response Further articulation could be achieved through varying the heights of the glass/aluminium panelling to the roof garden.
 It is acknowledged that there are minimum safety requirements that are required to be achieved.
 The development plans have not been amended to alter the glass/aluminium panelling to the roof garden.
 While the plans have not been amended to vary the roof heights, it is considered that the combined use of glass and perforated panelling provides sufficient articulation.
 There may be insufficient space within the car park for the proposed trees.
 The applicant is comfortable that there is sufficient space available.
 Should the application be approved a condition is recommended requiring a detailed landscaping plan.
 This plan will provide further details of landscaping, ensuring there is sufficient space for the trees.